TYPO3GmbH/site-intercept/legacy_hook/README.md

 Similar to ajaxversions.php.
 This script outputs links to _buildinfo directory of the given rendered repository.

+## 404.php

+This php file is registered as nginx services/404.php 404 error handler.
+It traverses the document root path up from the orgininally requested file until it find the first 404.html.
+Documentation repositories can have own 404.rst files this way.

 ## Hook for documentation rendering